Policy Language Edit

 Rego queries are assertions on data stored in OPA.
 These queries can be used to define policies that enumerate instances of data that violate the expected state of the system.

 The examples in this section try to represent the best practices.
-As such, they make use of keywords that are meant to become standard keywords at some point in time, but have been introduced gradually.
+As such, they make use of keywords that will become standard keywords in OPA v1.0, but have been introduced gradually.
 See the docs on future keywords for more information.

 Why use Rego?